labrax/labrax.github.io/_posts/2021-05-17-life-percent.markdown

 ---
 layout: single
-title:  "Life lived percentage"
+title:  "Lived life percentage"
 date:   2021-05-17 20:00:00 +0100
 categories:
  - philosophy
-tags:
- - link
 ---
-This last year with COVID-19 made many people think about their lives.
+This last year with COVID-19 made many people think about their lifes.

 And for me it was not different.